-The superstructure means a decked structure on the freeboard deck, extending from side to side of the craft or having its side walls at the position not farther than 0.04 B from the side of craft.
-Raised guarter deck is to be considered as a superstructure.
+The superstructure means a decked structure on the freeboard deck, extending from side to side of the yacht or having its side walls at the position not farther than 0.04 B from the side of yacht.
+Raised quarter deck is to be considered as a superstructure.